Skip to main content

 Tentative Rulings

-This matter is on calendar for the motion by Consortium Plaintiff pursuant to Cal.
+This matter is on calendar for the motion by Plaintiff pursuant to Cal.
 Code Civ.
-Proc. (“CCP”) § 473 for leave to amend the Complaint in order to step in as successor in interest for Injured Plaintiff, who is now deceased.
-Plaintiff also seeks to add Deceased Plaintiff’s son, Brendan Crosson (“Proposed Plaintiff”) to the action.
-The Motion is GRANTED in part.
+Proc. (“CCP”) § 473 for leave to amend the Complaint.
+The motion is opposed by Defendant.
+The Motion is GRANTED.

 I. Facts and Procedure